 Have a little boy who could use some smoothie bowl time?
 Check out my Lil’ Adventurer Cauliflower Smoothie Bowl I made for my son, Jackson.

-Rate my Dragon Fruit Smoothie Bowl
+Rate my Dragon Fruit Recipe

-What do you think of the recipe?
+What do you think of the smoothie bowl recipe?
 Leave a review below with a comment so I can read it and see what you think would make it even better!
 Can’t wait to hear what you think!